grepory/resumator/README.md

 ```

 Take care of capitalization yourself, because Resumator ain't know no English.
-You can build your own templates and inform Resumeator about them via a
+You can build your own templates and inform Resumator about them via a
 .resumatorrc file in your home director of the format:

 templatetype: path/to/template